-First law of thermodynamics also called as law of conservation of energy.
+The first law of thermodynamics is also called as law of conservation of energy.

 The first law of thermodynamics can be applied to the Cyclic and Non-Cyclic processes.
 Let's discuss the first law of thermodynamics to a cyclic process and is as follows.

 During any cycle that a closed system undergoes, the network transfer is equal to the net heat transfer.